PIG 5 - Gammapy 1.0 roadmap#

 Design and implement configuration and result handling.
 Finish implementation of

 sherpa fitting backend.
 Add further fitting backends, such as

 emcee.
-Implement fitting helper and diagnosis methods to compute likelihood
+Implement fitting helper and diagnosis methods

 Implement event sampler, required for Gammapy to participate and simulate part of CTA DC2 data.